-The reports of PwC on our consolidated financial statements as of and for the years ended December 31, 2020 and 2019 did not contain an adverse opinion or a disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope, or accounting principle.
+The report of PwC on our consolidated financial statements as of and for the year ended December 31, 2020 did not contain an adverse opinion or a disclaimer of opinion and was not qualified or modified as to uncertainty, audit scope, or accounting principle.

-During the two most recent fiscal years ended December 31, 2020, and the subsequent interim period through September 9, 2021, there were (i) no disagreements, as defined in Item 16F(a)(1)(iv) of Form 20-F and the related instructions thereto, between us and PwC on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedures, which, if not resolved to PwC's satisfaction, would have caused PwC to make reference thereto in their report on the financial statements for such year.
+During the fiscal year ended December 31, 2020, and the subsequent interim period through September 9, 2021, there were (i) no disagreements, as defined in Item 16F(a)(1)(iv) of Form 20-F and the related instructions thereto, between us and PwC on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedures, which, if not resolved to PwC's satisfaction, would have caused PwC to make reference thereto in their report on the financial statements for such year.

-During the two most recent fiscal years ended December 31, 2020, and the subsequent interim period through September 9, 2021, there were no "reportable events," as defined in Item 16F (a)(1)(v) of Form 20-F other than the material weaknesses reported by management in Item 15 of our Annual Report on Form 20-F for the year ended December 31, 2020 and Annual Report on Form 20-F for the year ended December 31, 2019.
-The material weaknesses disclosed in both annual reports related to
+During the fiscal year ended December 31, 2020, and the subsequent interim period through September 9, 2021, there were no "reportable events," as defined in Item 16F (a)(1)(v) of Form 20-F other than the material weaknesses reported by management in Item 15 of our Annual Report on Form 20-F for the year ended December 31, 2020.
+The material weaknesses disclosed in both annual reports related to our lack of competent financial reporting and accounting personnel with appropriate knowledge of U.S. GAAP and SEC reporting and compliance requirements, and